SparkPost/support-docs/support/user-guide/automatic-inline-seeds.md

 ```

 Configuration cannot be deleted.
 Providing an empty array to the "match" field will make it so that no campaigns will be seeded.
+Some configuration changes will not take effect until after the next reset period.

 Automatic Inline Seeding is paused by default.
 Check out [our API docs](https://developers.sparkpost.com/api/inline-seeds) for information about how to pause/resume the feature, manage subaccounts, and more!